Aleksander Buksa

-Aleksander Buksa (born 15 January 2003) is a Polish professional footballer who plays as a forward for Belgian club SL 16 FC, on loan from Genoa.
+Aleksander Buksa (born 15 January 2003) is a Polish professional footballer who plays as a forward for I liga club Polonia Warsaw, on loan from Górnik Zabrze.

 Club career

 Wisła Kraków

-Buksa was promoted to the Wisła Kraków A team on 6 February 2019.He made his professional debut for the club on 22 April 2019 in a 2-3 league loss to Wisla Plock.He scored his first goal for the club against Jagiellonia Białystok in the league on 23 August 2019.
+Buksa was promoted to the Wisła Kraków senior team on 6 February 2019.
+He made his professional debut for the club on 22 April 2019 in a 2–3 league loss to Wisła Płock.
+He scored his first goal for the club against Jagiellonia Białystok in the league on 23 August 2019.
 The player, who made a name for himself with his successful performance and goals, attracted attention.

 Genoa

-On 1 July 2021, he moved from Wisła Kraków to Italian Serie A club Genoa, as his contract with the Polish side had expired.
+On 1 July 2021, Buksa moved to Italian Serie A club Genoa, as his contract with the Polish side had expired.
 Buksa made his debut on 29 August 2021 in the league match against Napoli as a substitute in the 46th minute.

-OH Leuven
+Loan to OH Leuven

 On 22 August 2022, Buksa joined Belgian club OH Leuven on a season-long loan.
 Two weeks later, Buksa was an unused substitute in a 2–2 away draw at Anderlecht which would be his only selection for OH Leuven.
 He would only go on to appear 16 times and score 5 goals for the OH Leuven U23 team, which was playing at the third level of Belgian football.
 On 27 January 2023, OH Leuven announced the loan deal had been terminated by mutual consent.

-SL 16 FC
+Loan to SL 16 FC

 On 29 January 2023, Standard Liège announced Buksa would be joining their second division reserve side until the end of the season.
 Later that day, he scored the opening goal in a 2–2 home draw against S.K.
 Beveren.

+Loan to WSG Tirol

+On 29 June 2023, Buksa was sent on another loan, this time joining Austrian Bundesliga club WSG Tirol until the end of the season.

+Górnik Zabrze

+After three years abroad, Buksa returned to Poland on 28 June 2024 to join top-flight outfit Górnik Zabrze on a three-year contract.

+Loan to GKS Katowice

+On 12 July 2025, Buksa joined fellow Ekstraklasa club GKS Katowice on a season-long loan with an option to buy.
+After making four appearances as a substitute, Buksa's loan was cut short on 8 September.

+Loan to Polonia Warsaw

+Hours after being recalled by GKS, Buksa was sent on a season-loan with a buy-out option to I liga side Polonia Warsaw.